takuhokek/nestdaq/slowdash/README.md

 ```
 Edit `docker-compose.yaml` to change `image: slowproj/slowdash` to `image: slowdash`
 ```
-docker-compose up
+docker compose up
 ```

 #### Step 4: Take a look with a browser
 Open a web browser and connect to `http://localhost:18881`.
 To stop, type `ctrl`-`c` in the docker-compose window, or use `docker-compose stop` (or `down` to remove the container)
 </details>

 ### Bare-Metal
 <details>

 #### Prerequisites for this trial
 - Git
-- Python3 (>=3.8) and packages:
+- Python3 (>=3.9)
-  - numpy, pyyaml, psutil

 The procedure below will create a new directory, `slowdash`.
-Everything is fully contained under this directory, and nothing in your system (other than this directory) will be modified throughout this trial.
+Everything is fully contained under this directory, including Python modules under venv, and nothing in your system will be modified throughout this trial.

 #### Step 1: Clone with submodules
 ```